 - Keep you informed of progress and let you know when key decisions need to be made.

-- Approve, with you, any variations in price or time delays (due to rain, heat or other valid reason set out in the contract).
+- Approve any variations in price or time delays (due to rain, heat or other valid reason set out in the contract).

-- Certify progress payments by you to the builder.
+- Certify progress payments to be made by you to the builder.

 - Identify any defects and administer their rectification.

-- Advise when practical completion occurs so you can move in.
+- Advise you when practical completion occurs so you can move in.

 Choosing an architect